 However, the nuances and intricacies of business lending and small business loans can be a bit confusing.
-There are many different types of business loans or commercial loans available and they all have a time and a place and unique pro’s and con’s.
+There are many different types of small business loans or commercial loans available and they all have a time and a place and unique pro’s and con’s.
 In this post we will look at 5 common types of business lending, how these different types of business financing operate, and when each one may be useful for a business.

 A business working capital is the difference between a company’s current assets and current liabilities.
 For example, if a business has cash reserves of $50k, equipment worth $30k and debts of $60k then its working capital is $20k.

 Working capital offers a snapshot of a business liquidity and immediate financial health.
 A negative working capital (ie, where debts exceed assets) is obviously concerning whereas a positive ratio suggests that a business can service its immediate obligations.
 That said, an excess surplus of working capital can also be a sign of too much inventory or even missed investment opportunities.

 A business overdraft is a semi-formal line of credit offered on a business banking account.
 Whenever a business opens a bank account, the bank will offer an overdraft limit which allows the business to spend more cash than it currently has.